 - It is felt as much as it is seen; it strikes us emotionally.

 - It touches all of our senses; we feel it and understand it.

 - It enlivens our lives and calls us into a closer relationship.

-There is beauty at the heart of every purposeful organization, part of our work is to mine it, harness it, and express it to your world.
+There is beauty at the heart of every purposeful organization, part of my work is to mine it, harness it, and express it to your world.